Karcharoth/Keys-of-Orthanc/docs/customize.rst

 	If you have multiple items inscribed with the same thing, the game will use the first one.

-	For example, if you inscribe a staff of Cure Light Wounds with '@u1', you can refer to it by pressing 1 when ``u``\sing it.
-You could also inscribe a wand of Wonder with '@a1', and when using ``a``\, 1 would select that wand.
+	For example, if you inscribe a staff of Understanding with '@u1', you can refer to it by pressing 1 when ``u``\sing it.
+You could also inscribe a wand of Wonder with '@u2', and when using ``u``\, 2 would select that wand.

-	Spellcasters should inscribe their books, so that if they lose them they do not cast the wrong spell.
-If you are mage and the beginner's spellbook is the first in your inventory, casting 'maa' will cast magic missile.
-But if you lose your spellbook, casting 'maa' will cast the first spell in whatever new book is in the top of your inventory.
-This can be a waste in the best case scenario and exceedingly dangerous in the worst!
-By inscribing your spellbooks with '@m1', '@m2', etc., if you lose your first spellbook and attempt to cast magic missile by using 'm1a', you cannot accidentally select the wrong spellbook.

 Inscribing an item with ``^``, followed by a command letter:
 	When you wear an item inscribed with ``^``, the game prompts you before